Zimmerman, Strasburg power Nationals to 3-game sweep (Apr 20, 2017) | FOX Sports

 A night after they had 14 runs on 20 hits, the Nationals couldn’t solve Dickey until Zimmerman homered in the sixth to erase a 2-1 deficit.

 Strasburg (2-0) allowed two runs, six hits and two walks in seven innings, winning his first start at SunTrust Park after going 4-3 with a 4.37 ERA in 10 outings at Turner Field.
-Strasburg improved to 72-8 when the Nationals score at least three runs.
+With the win, Strasburg earned his 71st career victory, the most in Nationals history.

 Shawn Kelley had an eventful ninth before earning his second save in three tries.
 He retired the first two batters before Kurt Suzuki singled and pinch-hitter Tyler Flowers walked.
 Ender Inciarte followed with a game-ending flyout.